kondrak/quake_bsp_vulkan/README.md

 Building
 -----
-The project works out of the box with latest Vulkan SDK (tested against SDK 1.0.65.1 and corresponding runtime) and Visual Studio 2015+
+The project should work out of the box with latest Vulkan SDK (tested against SDK 1.0.65.1 and corresponding runtime) and Visual Studio 2015+

 Usage
 -----